+The Seattle-based company’s reach and ambitions stretch far beyond e-commerce.
 Amazon is building its own shipping fleet, producing award-winning TV shows, operating thousands of warehouses, offering cloud storage services, and marketing Alexa, one of the leading voice-controlled systems on the market.
 Many Amazon users have given the company access to their cars or garages so that couriers can deliver packages there.

 The latest Amazon initiative to catch our eyes was reported by The Spoon, a website reporting on food technology, in late February.

 The Spoon found that Amazon had been issued a patent for an “autonomous ground vehicle,” or AGV, “which is basically a robot that sits in waiting at your home and goes and picks up your latest deliveries from a centralized pickup center.”

 AGVs could be owned by individuals or serve a group of users, like neighbors in an apartment building or homeowners association, the patent read.
 The automated delivery robot would be able to receive messages from Amazon delivery vehicles and meet them at specified times and places.
 Multiple AGVs could meet Amazon’s delivery truck at the same place, with the truck handing out one package after another.

 Unlike Amazon’s Scout, this Amazon robot would primarily be responsible for retrieving packages on customers’ behalf, not delivering them for Amazon.

 “Gotta give it to Amazon,” The Spoon’s Michael Wolf wrote.
 “They never stop thinking of ways to get stuff into your house.”